simonjvardy/python-pdf-table-extractor/README.md

   - Flask is a micro web framework written in Python.

 - [Camelot](https://pypi.org/project/camelot-py/)
-  - Camelot is a Python library that can help you extract tables from PDFs
+  - Camelot is a Python library that can help you extract tables from PDFs.

 ### **Tools** ###